wp-plugins/easy-testimonials/readme.txt

 = Help!
 I need more information! =

 OK!
-We have a great page with some helpful information here: http://goldplugins.com/documentation/easy-testimonials-documentation/
+We have a great page with some helpful information [here](http://goldplugins.com/documentation/easy-testimonials-documentation/ "Easy Testimonials Pro Documentation").

 = I Updated, and my formatting changed! =